molgenis/molgenis-r-armadillo/adr/0005-how-to-deal-with-workspaces.md

     - non-rep
     - yearly-rep

-Three levels can be distingueshed:
+Three levels can be distinguished:
-1. The data scope level
+### 1. Folder level
-   Is it all the data or a specific study.
+This can be all the data or a study specific data.
 On this level we can manage permissions.
-2. Workspace level
+### 2. Workspace level
 The second level contains the collection of data.frame or tables you want to expose.
 This usually contains the version of the model and data release as well.
-3. The objects that contain the actual data.
+### 3. Table level
-   You can interpreter this level as the data level containing tables that can be queried.
+You can interpret this level as the data level containing tables that can be queried.

 ## Consequences
 - You can only manage permissions on the toplevel.
 Which results in a folder per study or cohort.
 - Versioning is not implemented in the tables.
 Which results in minimal impact for the researcher to upgrade to a new model or data version
+- You cannot load different version of the same data in one R session.